EXYZED/AerodynamicalCollective/_posts/2019-06-01-formula-one-in-schools-aerodynamical-principles.md

 Creating an aerodynamic device that forces air to move in a different direction away from a solid object will decrease the rate of which air particles collide with the wheel and therefore will better maintain the momentum of motion for both air and solid - such aerodynamic device needs to account for the attack angle of the dominant surface which will be a main contributing factor for creating a variant amount of downforce and drag:

-* An **inappropriate high angle of attack will not be efficient** as most of the freestream kinetic energy will be transferred through the collision of the aerodynamic device itself.
+* An **inappropriate high angle of attack will not be efficient** as most of the free-stream kinetic energy will be transferred through the collision of the aerodynamic device itself.
 In addition to this, an excessive amount of drag will be created behind this device and is counter-intuitive towards the problem,
 * An **inappropriate low angle of attack will be redundant** towards the cause of reducing tire wake,
 * A suitable angle of attack would be limited to the **technical constraints of the competition** - to cover as much as the wheel's contact surface area as possible without violating the regulations,
 * A fillet, tangential to the angle of attack is a feature that can be added to the aerodynamical device to improve the airflow at higher angles of attack - so that momentum is gradually transferred - to have a smaller impulse effect